SelrahcD/selrahcd.github.io/_posts/2016-06-10-unique-instance-anti-pattern.md

 If you try to instantiate it twice your whole application will blow up because of the exception.

-This is worst than a singleton : you can't instanciate an object twice and you can't use the first created instance in another scope than the one where it was created, unlike the singleton.
+This is worst than a singleton : you can't instanciate an object twice and you can't use the first created instance in an other scope than the one where it was created, unlike the singleton.
 This is the **unique instance anti-pattern**.

 It turns out I got the chance to speak with the man who created that beast.
 Remember my co-worker from last week ?